All Israel

 Footage released these past weeks by the IDF and testimonies by Israeli soldiers, as well as reporters embedded with them in southern Lebanon, indicate that especially in the villages close to the border, nearly every house has been turned into a battle compound, a weapons depot, or an entry point to an underground facility.

-Underlining this fact, satellite images show that villages known to have prevented Hezbollah from using their territory, like the Christian town of Rmeish, appear to have barely been touched by IDF airstrikes and targeted destructions.
+Underlining this fact, satellite images show that villages known to have prevented Hezbollah from using their territory, such as the Christian town of Rmeish, appear to have barely been touched by IDF airstrikes and targeted destructions.

 The Lebanese News Agency reported that so far, “More than 37 towns were wiped out and the houses in them were destroyed.
 It is about more than 40,000 housing units that were completely destroyed.”